Work Environment

 Enterprising people like situations that involve using resources for personal or corporate economic gain.
 Such people may have an opportunistic frame of mind, and are drawn to commerce, trade and making deals.
 Some pursue sales and marketing occupations.
 Many will eventually end up owning their own business, or in management roles in larger organisations.
 They tend to be very goal-oriented and work best when focused on a target.
 Some have an entrepreneurial inclination.

-Entry - Legal Executive
+Entry / Progression - Legal Executive

 The Irish Institute of Legal Executives, in conjunction with Griffith College, Dublin has developed a course specifically for legal executives.
 The Diploma in Legal Studies and Practice (NFQ Level 7) is a two year course which is designed to give legal executives the necessary academic and practical skills for a legal office.